Ashirg-ch/ww3_unit_builder/README.md

 # ww3_unit_builder

-A tool to simplify making flexible and scaleable unit formations.
+A tool to simplify making flexible and scalable unit formations.

 ## Getting Started